The ESI future of enlargement project is supported by ERSTE Stiftung in Vienna

-This raises questions.
+This assertion raises questions, though.
 How does the Commission measure the credibility of enlargement policy?
 For whom is enlargement policy more credible today than five years ago?

 Here is a reality check.
 Eurobarometer surveys in 2008 and 2013 show growing opposition to enlargement in every single EU member state: old and new, rich and poor, those hit hard by the global economic crisis in 2008 and those relatively unscathed.

 Enlargement has never been less popular in the EU than now.
 The 2013 Eurobarometer survey shows that an absolute majority of EU citizens oppose further enlargement (52 per cent).
 Opposition is stronger among euro area respondents (60 per cent).
-This table shows the huge distrust in this policy:
+This table shows the significant lack of support for enlargement:

-What is even more striking is the TREND in the past five years: a dramatic fall of support EVERYWHERE.
+What is even more striking is the overarching TREND in the past five years: a dramatic drop in support across the EU. .

 Here opposition to enlargement has increased most since 2008: